The page has been translated by Gen AI.

 3 Password: <secretKey>

-• Security settings should be checked before modifying the Modify authentication key security settings popup at the top, and the guidance phrase for the authentication key authentication method must be confirmed.
-For more information on how to create an authentication key and set up authentication key authentication, see Management > IAM > Managing Authentication Keys.
+• For detailed information on how to create an authentication key and set up authentication key verification, see Management > IAM > Manage Authentication Keys.

-Chart Push
+Push chart

 1 helm push [hello-world-0.1.0].tgz oci://[registryname]-[registryid].scr.private.[region].[offering].samsungsdscloud.com/[mychart]